Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Seasonal businesses create additional volatility.
 A customer running a campaign-heavy business might consume 3× in December what they consume in February.

 Practical implication: usage-based companies need more sophisticated forecasting — cohort-based consumption models, leading indicators of usage growth, and sensitivity analysis on top-customer concentration.
+Finance teams unfamiliar with this model will struggle until you have 6–9 months of consumption data to build curves from.

 Hybrid Models: Revenue Floor with Growth Ceiling